Sjors/nado-book/appendix/more_episodes.md

 \newpage
 ### Lightning

-One could write an entire book about lightning.
+One could write an entire book about the Lightning network.
 And in fact, others have, see e.g. _Mastering the Lightning Network: A Second Layer Blockchain Protocol for Instant Bitcoin Payments_ by Andreas M. Antonopoulos and Olaoluwa Osuntokun (aka Roasbeef).^[<https://www.oreilly.com/library/view/mastering-the-lightning/9781492054856/>]

 This book doesn’t cover Lightning, but several _Bitcoin, Explained_ episodes did.